Sanshain/ts-keys-compiler/README.md

 ## Constraints:

-however, there are several limitations for security and transparency reasons.
+There are several limitations for security and transparency reasons.
 The such `getOwnPropertyNames` method return `(keyof typeof obj)[]` instead of `string[]` and makes appropriate transformation only when the following rules are followed:
 - Generic type should be explicitly specified in the calling signature.
 It's kind of a way to choose exactly how to handle the construction during development:
    ```ts
    let ae = { a: 1, b: 1 }